The assessment

 - Openness To Experience

-One might think that a person who is agreeable is easier to work and someone who is disagreeable is hard to work with.
+One might think that a person who is agreeable is easier to work and someone disagreeable is hard to work with.

 But consider work situations where you want an employee to be disagreeable.